kiranajith/ENPM661-Projects/README.md

 ```
 ros2 launch turtlebot3_project3 competition_world.launch.py x_pose:=0.0 y_pose:=-0.50
 ```
-This command launches the turtlebot with it's spawn loctaion at (0.0,-0.5) wrt to the origin of the gazebo coordinate frame.
+This command launches the turtlebot with its spawn location at (0.0,-0.5) wrt to the origin of the gazebo coordinate frame.

 8. Run the path planner node
 ```
 ros2 run project3_pkg project3
 ```
-Please note that the start loctaion in the node is (500,500), corresponding to (0,-0.5) according to the gazebo frame.Hence the path to goal state would be with respect to this point.
+Please note that the start location in the node is (500,500), corresponding to (0,-0.5) according to the gazebo frame.
+Hence the path to goal state would be with respect to this point.
 If you want to change the spawn location of the turtebot, make sure to change the *initial_state* value in the main function of the node